linode/apl-docs/docs/get-started/installation/overview.md

 Provision LKE with the Application Platform in Akamai Connected Cloud.

 ### [Custom](custom.md)
-Install the Application Platform for LKE on any other conformant Kubernetes cluster.
+Install the Application Platform on any other conformant Kubernetes cluster.

 ---